supermarsx/smsgate/spec.md

 - Plays notification sound if enabled.
 - Shows server/phone status indicators and a "Close session" action.
 - Runs a periodic sync against `/api/messages/list` to reconcile any missed messages.
-- Sync polling runs every 5-10 seconds and uses `/api/messages/hash` to skip full sync when unchanged.
+- Sync polling runs every 5-10 seconds and uses `/api/messages/hash` to skip full sync when unchanged, only when WS is disconnected.

 ### 5.5 Localization
 - Strings are loaded from `/lang/<locale>.json`.